-The matches generally consists of 3 rounds of 1.5 minutes each with 30 seconds break.
+The matches generally consist of 3 rounds of 1.5 minutes each with 30 seconds break.
 However, there are several don’t during a Taekwondo match.
 It includes-

 The winner will be the fighter with the highest number of points at the end of three rounds or if he or she delivers a knockout to the opponent.

 Today, Taekwondo has got millions and millions of practitioners and is still increasing day by day.
-It’s due to many of its other side benefits as Taekwondo increases height, Taekwondo gives you the most toned figure and Taekwondo kicks are very effective.
-In addition, it works a lot in real or street fights.
+Even many of the Mix Martial Art or MMA players in UFC have Taekwondo backgrounds.
+It’s due to many of its other side benefits as it increases height, gives you the most toned figure and its kicks are very effective.
+In addition, it works a lot in real or one on one street fights.

 If you want to learn taekwondo then, hit a taekwondo academy or school near you and try it out.
 I am sure you will not get any disappointments.

 Keep in mind that none of the Martial Arts promote any kind of violence.
 These are just for self-defense and development of disciplines.
 Remember that fighting is not cool, always stay cool and calm and keep maintaining non-violence as much as possible.